anytizer/sargam-blog.lmms/README.md

 ### Continuation

-When the note extends to another timelength, it will be represented with a hyphen in that time bar. eg. S - - -
+When the note extends to another timelength, it will be represented with a hyphen in that time bar. eg. `S - - -`

+There are many unicode characters that look like a hyphen.
+I tried to pickup some.

 ### Other markers

 Many SARGAM authors use their own conventions.
 I tried to bring them all together in one place.
 Hence,

 * ~ and _ will be continuation markers
 * x as silecne
 * pipe | or a slash / as bar separator

-## Software limitations
+## Software Limitations

 * You have to save the note yourself if you need it to replay in the future.
 * It re-generates a new set of note.